Staying Fresh: Efficient Algorithms for Timely Social Information Distribution: Introduction

-As shown below and in Table~\ref{mainresult_tab}, we summarize our key novelties and main contributions. \begin{itemize} \item \textit{New Combinatorial Problem to Enhance Social Sharing of Fresh PoI Information.}.
-When urban sensing meets social sharing, we introduce a new combinatorial optimization problem to select $k$ out of $m$ users for maximizing the accessibility of PoI information to all users.
+Our key novelties and main contributions are summarized below and also in Table~\ref{mainresult_tab}.
+Due to page limits, omitted proofs can be found in our appendix as supplementary material. \begin{itemize} \item \textit{New Combinatorial Problem to Enhance Social Sharing of Fresh PoI Information.} When urban sensing meets social sharing, we introduce a new combinatorial optimization problem to select $k$ out of $m$ users to maximize the accessibility of PoI information to all users.
 We develop, to the best of our knowledge, the first theoretical foundations in terms of both NP-hardness and approximation guarantee for the problem.
-And we practically allow users to have different PoI preferences and move around to sense more PoI to share. \item \textit{Polynomial-time Approximation Algorithm with Performance Guarantees}.
-Through meticulous characterization of the interplay effects between social and sensing networks, we successfully transform the involved social PoI-sharing process to matrix computation, which serves as a building block for formulating our tractable optimization objective.
-In addition, this transformation also allows for various adaptations in our subsequent solutions.
-For a fundamental setting where users are static and only collect PoI information within their vicinity, we present a polynomial-time algorithm, which is built upon some desirable properties of our objective function, that guarantees an approximation $1-\frac{m-2}{m}(\frac{k-1}{k})^k>0.632$ of the optimum. \item \textit{Resource-augmented Algorithm for Mobile Sensing with $n$-hop-forward.} We extend our approximate framework to study a more general scenario where each selected user could further move along a $n$-hop-path to mine and share more PoI information to share.
-To this end, we circumvent the routing intricacies in the setting by transforming it into an optimization alternative, which falls under the umbrella of the approximate framework for a simplified static sensing setting.
-Further, we introduce an advanced resource augmentation scheme, under which we propose an augmentation-adaptive algorithm that guarantees bounded approximations.
-These bounds range from $\frac{1}{k}(1-\frac{1}{e})$ to $1-\frac{1}{e}> 0.632$ by adjusting our augmentation factors from one to the designated budget $k$.
-The effectiveness of our algorithms is demonstrated by simulations using both synthetic and real-world datasets. \end{itemize}
+We practically allow users to have different PoI preferences and move around to sense more PoI to share. \item \textit{Polynomial-time Approximation Algorithm with Performance Guarantees}.
+Through meticulous characterization of the interplay effects between social and sensing networks, we successfully transform the involved social PoI-sharing process to matrix multiplication/computation, which serves as a building block for formulating our tractable optimization objective.
+Additionally, this transformation also allows for various adaptations in our subsequent solutions.
+In a fundamental scenario where users are static and only collect PoI information within their vicinity, we present a polynomial-time algorithm that successfully guarantees an approximation $1-\frac{m-2}{m}(\frac{k-1}{k})^k>0.632$ of the optimum.
+This success is attributed to the desirable properties identified in our objective function. \item \textit{Resource-augmented Algorithm for Mobile Crowd-sensing with $n$-hop-forward.} We extend our approximate framework to address a more general scenario where each selected user could further move along a $n$-hop-path to mine and share more PoI information.
+To this end, we circumvent the routing intricacies by transforming the problem into an optimization alternative, fitting within our approximate framework for a simplified scenario of static crowd-sensing.
+Further, we introduce a novel resource-augmentation technique and propose an augmentation-adaptive algorithm that guarantees bounded approximations.
+These approximation guarantees range from $\frac{1}{k}(1-\frac{1}{e})$ to $1-\frac{1}{e}> 0.632$ when adjusting the augmentation factors from one to the budget $k$.
+The effectiveness of our algorithms is demonstrated by simulations using both synthetic and real-world datasets across different network topologies. \end{itemize}